-Clean Cities coalition activities reduce emissions as they impact energy use.
-Table 2 shows that coalition-reported activities prevented 5 million carbon dioxide-equivalent tons of emissions (only greenhouse gas [GHG] emissions are reported here; criteria pollutants and other emissions are not included in this report).
+Clean Cities coalition activities reduce GHG emissions as they impact energy use.
+Table 2 shows that coalition-reported activities prevented nearly 5 million carbon dioxideequivalent tons of emissions (only GHG emissions are reported here; criteria pollutants and other emissions are not included in this report).
+Coalitions averted nearly 5 million tons of GHG emissions - the equivalent of removing over one million conventional cars from the roads.